kjellm/kjellm.github.com/event.markdown

 ### Setup

 See [base.rb][2].
 The code here are not necessary to understand the concepts shown in this article.
 Included for completness.
+In short, the code here contains:

+- Some monkeypatching of `String` and `Hash`.
+(Would use [refinements][refinements] for this in a real project)
+- `BaseObject`
+- `Registry` class that allows lookup of command handlers, repositories, and the event store.
+- `UUID` module
+- Base classes for entities and value objects.

 ### Event Sourcing